opentok/opentok-react-native/README.md

    * `android.permission.READ_PHONE_STATE` -- The OpenTok Android SDK requests this permission in API level 22 and lower, and 31 and above.

+   * `android.permission.BLUETOOTH` -- The default audio device supports
+   Bluetooth audio.
+If your app does not use the default audio device and does not use Bluetooth, you can remove this permission.

    * `android.permission.CAMERA` -- If your app does not use the default video capturer and does not access the camera, you can remove this permission.